tdiprima/attention-transformers/stage1_basics/README.md

-## 🧠 A Bear-Friendly Learning Path (3 stages, no overwhelm)

-Here's a progression that'll get you from 0 → Raj-level transformer wizard.

----

 ## Stage 1 — Baby Steps: "I need a starter script that actually runs."

 Goal: Understand the *shape* of a transformer workflow without caring how it works internally.